 In the Classroom

 During the academic year, EMDS students take two classes — Social Problems and Community Organizing — that fulfill three graduation requirements: cultural diversity (CD), social science core, and service-learning (SL).
 During the Fall semester in Social Problems, we put our sociological imaginations to use to examine the ways that race ,class, gender, and sexuality intersect and structure our lives.
-The CD and social science core requirements are met during this class.
 In January we participate in an optional (but strongly encouraged) transborder experience.
 Then, in the spring semester, students enroll in Community Organizing and work with a community partner dedicated to social justice to create change in the Bay Area.
-The community organizing course fulfills the USF SL requirement.

 Social Change Projects & "Fight the Power"